-After the near-certainty of President Vladimir Putin’s re-election in March, personnel changes may indicate the Russian leader’s intentions.
+After the near-certainty of President Vladimir Putin’s re-election in March, appointments and policies offer some hints as to his intentions.

-- Can Putin credibly assure his people that things are getting better given that they are not doing so at any great speed?
+- Can Putin credibly assure his people that things are getting better given that they are not doing so at any high speed?

 - When will Putin reveal his succession plan?